replicatedhq/kots.io/content/kotsadm/installing/stateful-components.md

 ## Embedded Clusters

-By default, embedded cluster installers must include a add-on that satisfies the S3-compatible object store.
+By default, embedded cluster installers must include an add-on that satisfies the S3-compatible object store.
 This could be the Rook or Minio add-ons.
 Without one of these add-ons, the installer will fail with an error.